exwer/vite-plugin-vue3-auto-i18n/README.md

 ```

 Then, add this plugin to your `vite.config.js`.

-**warning: This plugin should come after vue plugin, if you use vite-plugin-vue-i18n, then this plugin should also come after it**
+**Load order: This plugin should come after vue plugin, if you use vite-plugin-vue-i18n, then this plugin should also come after it**

 ```js
 import { defineConfig } from 'vite'